Umicore Posts Core Profit Beat Boosted by Gold, but Core Business Remains Soft

 By Dimitri Rhodes and Cian Muenster

-Feb 20 (Reuters) - Belgian metal recycling group Umicore beat 2025 profit expectations on Friday, but its shares fell 5% as most of the gains came from a sale of gold inventories while the underlying business remained muted.
+Feb 20 (Reuters) - Belgian metal recycling group Umicore beat 2025 profit expectations on Friday, but its shares fell 5% as gold prices buoyed results of its recycling activities while the underlying business remained muted.

 Umicore's adjusted earnings before interest, taxes, depreciation and amortisation, including contributions from associate companies where it holds minority stakes, rose 11% to 847 million euros ($996 million), beating analysts' forecast of 838 million euros in a Vara consensus poll.

-The previously announced sale of gold inventories contributed 486 million euros to the core profit, more than half of the total, as Umicore seeks to replace its permanently tied-up inventories with more profitable revolving metal leases.
+The previously announced sale of gold inventories contributed 486 million euros to the group's non-adjusted EBITDA of 1.21 billion last year, as Umicore seeks to replace its permanently tied-up inventories with more profitable revolving metal leases.

-Gold prices soared about 60% higher in 2025, driven by geopolitical and economic uncertainty.
+Gold prices soared about 60% in 2025, driven by geopolitical and economic uncertainty.

 DOUBLE-EDGED SWORD OF SLOW EV ADOPTION

-Umicore, which supplies battery materials such as nickel, manganese and cobalt to automakers and other companies that make batteries for electric vehicles, is bound to benefit from the rising adoption of EVs in Europe.
+Umicore, which supplies battery materials such as nickel, manganese and cobalt to automakers and other companies that make batteries for electric vehicles, is bound to benefit from their rising adoption.

-Meanwhile, the EV shift is translating to a less supportive environment for Umicore's business making catalytic converters for combustion engine cars, responsible for about half of the group's revenue, it said.
+Meanwhile, the global EV shift is still translating to a less supportive environment for Umicore's business making catalytic converters for combustion engine vehicles, responsible for about half of the group's revenue, it said.

 The European Union said in December it planned to drop a 2035 ban on new combustion engine cars, bowing to pressure from carmakers, even as sales of fully electric cars surpassed those of petrol-only vehicles in the bloc for the first time.